AdobeDocs/experience-platform.en/help/release-notes/latest/latest.md

 <!--
 Adobe has corrected erroneous entries in your product's associated TermSheets to match their corresponding [Product Descriptions](https://helpx.adobe.com/legal/product-descriptions.html).
 Discrepancies in base quantities for the **Average Profile Richness** add-on packs will be corrected on **June 9, 2023**.
 This will provide an accurate representation of your license usage and ensure contractual compliance for your organization.
 Note that it can take up to 24-36 hours for the licence usage reports to reflect the update.

-As a result of this update, you may notice a one-time drop in your license usage for **average profile richness** and **total consumed storage** metrics.
+As a result of this update, you may notice a one-time drop in your license usage for **Average Profile Richness** and **total consumed storage** metrics.
 If this update brings you close to your licensed limit there are several measures you can take to mitigate your usage.

 -[Apply expiration times for Pseudonymous Profiles](https://experienceleague.adobe.com/docs/experience-platform/profile/pseudonymous-profiles.html)
 -[Contact support in order to enable Experience Event expirations on your required datasets.
 Adobe support representatives can configure expiration times for all Experience Events that are ingested into a dataset enabled for Real-Time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/event-expirations.html)